vladimiryardan/Taffy-Wiki/Taffy1.0-Getting-Started.md

 * **applicationStartEvent** method is the most appropriate place to set any application-specific variables (e.g. `Application.datasource`).

-The [[Index of API Methods]] lists all methods, what they do, and where you can use them.
+The [[Taffy1.0 Index of API Methods]] lists all methods, what they do, and where you can use them.

 # Step 2: Implement API Resources as CFCs